dazz/dazz.github.io/content/posts/2025-03-26_running-php-in-a-multi-process-container/index.md

 https://github.com/just-containers/s6-overlay
 {{< /admonition >}}

+- **Easy Integration:** Seamlessly integrate S6-overlay into Docker images with a straightforward installation process.
+Just extract a tarball or two!
-- **Providing Proper PID 1 Functionality:**
-  It ensures that all child processes are managed and that signals are handled gracefully.
+- **Proper PID 1 functionality**: It ensures that all child processes are managed and that signals are handled gracefully.
+You'll never have zombie processes hanging around in your container, they will be properly cleaned up.

-- **Versatile Process Management:**
+- **Versatile Process Management:** S6-overlay efficiently handles both one-time tasks and long-running processes, making it versatile for containerized tasks.
-  It can supervise both long-running daemons and one-off tasks within the same container.

-- **Enabling Dependency and Sequence Control:**
-  Services can be started or stopped in a controlled order, reducing race conditions and ensuring stability.

-- **Facilitating Log Management and Environment Templating:**
-  Built-in support for logging and easy integration of environment variables makes configuration a breeze.
+- **Dependency Control:** Establish dependencies between processes to ensure orderly execution in complex application stacks.
+- **Sequence Management:** Control the start and stop sequence of processes, streamlining container operations.
+- **Environment Variable Templating:** Easily customize process behavior with environment variables, adapting to different environments.
+- **Log Management:** Built-in log rotation simplifies log file management within container environments. the supervision system automatically maintains an open pipe between the producer's stdout and the logger's stdin.
+- **Graceful Shutdown:** Ensure data integrity with graceful process shutdown and the ability to execute custom scripts before container shutdown.
+- **Multi-Arch Support:** S6-overlay accommodates the diverse landscape of container [platforms with support](https://platformengineers.io/services/infrastructure-maintenance-and-support) for multi-architecture container images.

 ## Setting Up s6-overlay